thiagoolsilva/twitterKtx/README.md

 ## What this project does not cover?

-This project does not cover others API rather then [standard Search Tweets](https://developer.twitter.com/en/docs/tweets/search/overview/standard).
+This project cover only the api [standard Search Tweets](https://developer.twitter.com/en/docs/tweets/search/overview/standard).
+It is expected in the future to implement other API.

  ## Do you want to contribute?

  I'd love if you contribute.
 Go ahead and give it a try to check our [documentation]()